What Is an IEP? Helpful Resources for Parents and Educators

 What is an IEP? with #buzzwordsexplained logo on blue background

-More than 7 million children in the US receive special education or related services, and each of them has what’s known as an Individualized Education Plan, or IEP.
-This legally-required document ensures that each student receives the support and accommodations they need to succeed in school.
+More than 7 million children in the United States receive special education or related services, and each of them has what’s known as an individualized education plan, or IEP.
+This legally required document ensures that each student receives the support and accommodations they need to succeed in school.
 If you’ve recently been told your child qualifies for an IEP, or you’re a teacher with your first IEP student, you may have some questions.
 What is an IEP, and what does it mean for parents, families, and teachers?
 Read on to learn more.

 Jump to: